ABOUT KI NO BI KYOTO DRY GIN

 06 KARAKAMI

-Kira Karacho, founded in Kyoto in 1624, is the oldest karakami atelier in Japan, and is the source of the original karakami pattern which inspired the design on our label and pack.
+Founded in Kyoto in 1624, KIRA KARACHO is the oldest karakami atelier in Japan and is the source of the original karakami pattern which inspired our design.
+The brand is operated by Chozaemon Senda, a 13th generation descendant of the Karakami master, and his wife Aiko Senda.